- Rail Trail

 Enjoying a meal in Toongabbie [Gippsland Plains Rail Trail CoM 2014]

 Old GY type freight wagon at Cowwarr.
 These were once ubiquitous on branchlines around Victoria [Carolyn Crossley 2014]

-Not quite the Sydney Harbour Bridge but up close the Thomson River bridge is still impressive and a great improvement on the trail trail
+Not quite the Sydney Harbour Bridge but, up close, the Thomson River bridge is still impressive and a great improvement for the trail

-The new Thomson River north of Cowwarr was opened in 2022 completing the rail trail [2022 Gippsland Plains Rail Trail]
+The Thomson River bridge north of Cowwarr was opened in 2022 completing the trail [Gippsland Plains Rail Trail CoM]